Disability Services Supports Students Virtually

 To speak with a DS staff member during drop-in hours

-As a result of precautions to contain COVID-19, do note drop-in hours will continue to be held virtually for the Summer 2021 semester.
+As a result of precautions to contain COVID-19, drop-in hours will continue to be held virtually for the Fall 2021 semester.
 To attend drop-in hours virtually, simply call 212-854-2388 or email firstname.lastname@example.org during the hours noted below.